melissamonk-NOAA/Vermilion_2021/doc/north.md

 report [@Somers2020].
 The coastwide management of the shelf rockfish complex is split at Cape Mendocino (\CapeM).
 Therefore, the  northern California vermilion rockfish model contains a portion of the management area from Cape Mendocino (\CapeM) to the California-Oregon border (\CAOR).
-The southern California vermilion rockfish contains the area within the southern management area (south of \CapeM) south of Point Conception (\PtC).
+The southern California vermilion rockfish model contains the area within the southern management area (south of \CapeM) that is south of Point Conception (\PtC).

-The total mortality of the shelf rockfish south complex has been above the OFL in all years (2011-2019) north of \CapeM, and above the OFL south of \CapeM from 2015-2019.
+The total mortality of the shelf rockfish complex has been above the OFL in all years (2011-2019) north of \CapeM, and above the OFL south of \CapeM from 2015-2019.
 Total mortality estimates from the NMFS NWFSC are not yet available for 2020 (Table \@ref(tab:managementES)).
 Vermilion rockfish total mortality was on average 59% (range 55%-66%) of the total shelf rockfish south